Trusting. Welcoming. Caring.

 What is happening in the FELSISA?

 You can find all events happening in the FELSISA on synodical level grouped here.
 All official gatherings, retreats, conventions, festivals and camps are listed.
 More information on each event can be found under Our Life.
-Unfortunately, due to COVID-19, all upcoming events are cancelled until further notice.

 The latest news and updates from our newsletters!